Diamond (wrestler)

-Diamond (born September 5, 1996) is the ring name of a Mexican luchador enmascarado (masked professional wrestler) working for Consejo Mundial de Lucha Libre (CMLL) as a tecnico (the protagonist or face characters in professional wrestling).
+Diamond (born September 5, 1996) is the ring name of a Mexican professional wrestler, working for promotion Consejo Mundial de Lucha Libre (CMLL) as a tecnico (the protagonist or face characters in professional wrestling).
 He originally worked under the ring name Príncipe Diamante (Spanish for "Prince Diamond") until January 2020.
 Diamond's real name is not a matter of public record, which is traditional for masked wrestlers who have never lost their mask in the ring.
 His grandfather was also a wrestler, known as "La Lechuza" ("The Owl").

 Personal life

-Príncipe Diamante's real name has not been revealed, nor reported on, which is a tradition in Lucha Libre when a wrestler has not been unmasked.
+Príncipe Diamante's real name has not been revealed, nor reported on, which is a tradition in professional wrestling style originating from Mexico, lucha libre, when a wrestler has not been unmasked.
 His grandfather was also a wrestler, known as "La Lechuza" ("The Owl").

 Professional wrestling career

 Príncipe Diamante began his in-ring career in 2010, although his first confirmed match under the name "Príncipe Diamante" was in 2014.
 Later that same year he was one of nine wrestlers putting his mask on the line in an Invasion RCH show.
 Príncipe Diamante retained his mask while Atomic Star ended up unmasking.